 Herbert W. Nickens Award

-Dr. Herbert W. Nickens was the founding vice president of the AAMC’s (Association of American Medical College) Diversity Policy and Programs unit (formerly Division of Community and Minority Programs).
+Dr. Herbert W. Nickens was the founding vice president of the AAMC’s Diversity Policy and Programs unit (formerly Division of Community and Minority Programs).
 His passionate leadership contributed greatly to focusing national attention on the need to support underrepresented minorities in medicine.
 He believed that a multidisciplinary approach is needed to address inequities in health.
 As a result, nominees may come from a wide range of fields, including medicine, dentistry, education, law, nursing, pharmacy, public health, and social and behavioral sciences.

 The nomination packet must include:

-1. a nomination letter that explains the nominee's qualifications for the award by:
+1. A nomination letter that explains the nominee's qualifications for the award by:

-2. a current curriculum vitae (CV) for the nominee.
+2. A current curriculum vitae (CV) for the nominee.

 Note: The letter must be doubled-spaced with 1” margins and Times New Roman font size 12, and not exceed six (6) pages.
 The committee will not review additional materials.

-Please email your completed nomination package (in a single file) to Angela Moses at NickensAwards@aamc.org by May 1, 2015.
+Please email your completed nomination package (in a single file) to Angela Moses at NickensAwards@aamc.org by May 6, 2016.
 Late nominations will not be considered.